*This post may contain affiliate links to products I use and trust. Please read

 7. Book all Inclusive

-When comparing destinations and hotels, take advantage of
+When comparing destinations and hotels, take advantage of all inclusive offers or properties that have kid friendly amenities.

-As you can see, it is quite possible to take a family vacation and not break the bank.
 You can use all 7 ways to save money on your family vacation or you can pick one or two.
-Either
+Either way youll be saving money!

-Have you used any of these suggestions before?
 How do you save money on your family vacations?

 Keyona and Tiana